18F/18f.gsa.gov/_team/kaitlin.md

 first_name: Kaitlin
 last_name: Devine
 full_name: Kaitlin Devine
-role:
+role: Engineering Director
 location: Washington, D.C.
 github: kaitlin
-twitter: "@kaitlinbdevine"
+twitter: kaitlinbdevine
-team: Engineering
+team: Delivery
 ---

 Kaitlin is the Director of Engineering at 18F.
 In addition to leading the Engineering team, she has also worked on projects related to federal procurement, including Discovery and Calc.